oils-for-unix/oils/doc/hay.md

 Again, these collections of services are all **shaped** similarly, but the flags **vary** based on where binaries are physically running.

-### Concepts: Metaprogramming, Dynamic Types
+---

 This model can be referred to as ["graph metaprogramming" or "staged programming"][build-ci-comments].
+In Oil, it's done with dynamically typed data like integers and dictionaries.
+In contrast, systems like CMake and autotools are more stringly typed.

 [build-ci-comments]: https://www.oilshell.org/blog/2021/04/build-ci-comments.html

-In Oil, it's done with **dynamically typed data** like integers and dictionaries.
-In contrast, these systems are more **stringly typed**:

-- autotools + Make, or CMake + Ninja.
-These are the "standard" ways of building C and C++.
-  - GNU Make also supports Guile Scheme as a metaprogramming language.
-- Go templates and [YAML]($xref), as used in Helm and Kubernetes.

----

 The following **examples** are meant to be "evocative"; they're not based on real code.
 Again, user feedback can improve them!